Resilient-Labs/wu-tang-generator-bootcamp/README.md

 Example:
 ```
 I completed the challenge: 5
-I feel good about my code: 4
+I feel good about my code: 5
-I'm not sure if my constructors are setup cleanly...
+I would like to add more names to the list and possibilities down the road.
 ```